*This post may contain affiliate links. Please read our disclosure policy for more info.

-Living on a sailboat sure sounds romantic, with sunsets, wine, and platters full of grapes and cheese on the gently rolling stern.
+Living on a sailboat full-time sure sounds romantic, with sunsets, wine, and platters full of grapes and cheese on the gently rolling stern.
 In reality, it’s often windy and cold, with spray from waves settling in a light mist over clothes and hair.
 Sailboats also take a lot of work, and it sure is good to have someone handy on board.

 I thank my lucky stars that Tom knows how to fix everything and anything, and I’m in charge of the meals.
 I call myself the “support staff” for this boat, and that’s just fine with me.
 There are some amazing reasons to live on a sailboat, and here are a few.

 Even on a Wednesday night, we can take our sailboat out of the slip and go somewhere beautiful.
 I love sailing our way up to China Camp, an anchorage in the north part of the San Francisco Bay, as the sun sets in bright oranges and yellows over the horizon.

 It’s a great time of day to sail, and I love sitting on the stern sharing Tom’s beer as we head up to where we’ll sleep.
 I love going below-decks and frying up some turkey burgers, watching the blue of the bay and the sky go past.

 When we get to our anchorage, it’s so peaceful, with just a few boats bobbing fifty yards away.

 Even though we live in a big city, it’s a place to find a little quiet, and we feel like we could be a world away.

 2. I love living in a small space

 It may seem strange, but I really like the intimacy of a small space.
 I can be whipping up one of my meals while Tom is working on the self-steering system on the sailboat, or researching rigging on the couch, or figuring out how to put in a new roller furling.